Japan urges "quiet" year-end, but to keep up tourism campaign | Health

 "The reports are not true, we will continue to operate it in an appropriate way, striving to prevent infections spreading," the government's top spokesman, Chief Cabinet Secretary Katsunobu Kato, said at a regular press briefing.
 New coronavirus infections in Japan reached 2,848 cases on Thursday, the most in a single day since the pandemic began.

 Japan won't begin mass inoculations against the virus until next year at the earliest.
-It has ordered 290 million vaccine doses from Pfizer Inc, AstraZeneca Plc and Moderna Inc and plans to buy 10,500 deep freezers to store them in. ($1 = 104.0300 yen)
+It has ordered 290 million vaccine doses from Pfizer Inc, AstraZeneca Plc, and Moderna Inc and plans to buy 10,500 deep freezers to store them in.

 - READ MORE ON: